trstlabs/intento/docs/docs/actions/TriggerPortal.md

 pagination_label: How to set actions using TriggerPortal
 ---

 TriggerPortal is a decentralized application (dApp) that provides a one-stop solution for actions.
-It allows users to automate various tasks such as sending tokens on a recurring basis to multiple recipients, scheduling messages on IBC-enabled chains, autocompounding INTO tokens, and managing on-chain time-based triggers.
+It allows users to automate various actions such as sending tokens on a recurring basis to multiple recipients, scheduling messages on IBC-enabled chains, autocompounding INTO tokens, and managing on-chain time-based triggers.

 With TriggerPortal, users can easily set up automated token transfers to multiple recipients at regular intervals.
 This feature is particularly useful for businesses or individuals who need to send payments on a recurring basis.